blockspacer/skia-opengl-emscripten/README.md

 export PATH="${PWD}/thirdparty/depot_tools:${PATH}"
 ```

-clone SKIA using depot_tools as in `skia` section.
+Clone SKIA using depot_tools as in `skia` section.

 Used deps: